The Amazing Spider-Man: Renew Your Vows

-Amazing Spider-Man: Renew Your Vows is two series of comic books published by Marvel Comics.
-A 2015 comic book limited series is set in the alternate reality of Earth-18119 in which Peter Parker / Spider-Man and Mary Jane Watson are married and have a daughter named Annie (Anna-May), with Mary Jane and Annie also respectively becoming the superheroes Spinneret and Spiderling.
-A second volume was published from 2016 to 2018 as an ongoing series.
+The Amazing Spider-Man: Renew Your Vows is two series of comic books published by Marvel Comics.
+The series revolves around Peter Parker / Spider-Man and Mary Jane Watson having remained married and raising a daughter named Anna-May "Annie" Parker, with Mary Jane and Annie further becoming the superheroes Spinneret and Spiderling.
+The original series was a 2015 comic book limited series that tied into that year's Secret Wars event.
+Following the event's end, the popularity of the series led to a sequel ongoing series set in the alternate reality of Earth-18119, which was published from 2016 to 2018.

-The titular family will make their cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as members of Miguel O'Hara's Spider-Forces.
+Mary Jane and Annie from this series make cameo appearances in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as members of Miguel O'Hara's Spider-Society.

 Publication history

 The first volume takes place during the "Secret Wars" storyline and was published as a limited series in 2015.
 Dan Slott and Adam Kubert's story occurs in a Battleworld which was a "drastically reimagined incarnation of New York City".

 A second volume, now as an ongoing series part of the 2016 "Marvel NOW!" relaunch, details the further tales of Spider-Man and his family after their reality was restored.
 Originally, Gerry Conway was the lead writer of the volume; Ryan Stegman joined as both co-writer and artist with issue #8.
 With issue #13, "the series new creative team of writer Jody Houser and artist Nick Roche kicked off their run by jumping eight years into the Parker family's future".
-The second volume is followed by the three issue limited series Spider-Girls which was part the 2018 comics event Spider-Geddon.
+The second volume is followed by the three issue limited series Spider-Girls which was part of the 2018 comics event Spider-Geddon.

 CBR highlighted that while events of the "One More Day" storyline still "haven't been totally undone in the Marvel comic continuum", as a result of Renew Your Vows, both MJ and Peter of Earth 616 share "small fragments of memories of their life and decided to begin again, with a fresh new start".